AlexKachur98/comp229-react-portfolio/README.md

     -   Incorporate technology logos (React, Node.js, etc.) into the **Services** section.
     -   Replace the generated placeholder images for projects with high-quality, final screenshots.

-- [ ] **Project Integration:**
-    -   Upload the C# Hangman and Prestige Exotics projects to their own GitHub repositories.
-    -   Update the "GitHub" links on the portfolio to point to these new, live repositories.

 - [ ] **Services Page Expansion:**
     -   Convert each service on the **Services** page into a link (e.g., `/services/web-development`).
     -   Create a unique details page for each service, explaining the process, tools used, and potential outcomes.

-- [ ] **Contact Form Hyperlinks:**
-    -   Make the email and phone number in the **Contact** page's info panel clickable using `mailto:` and `tel:` hyperlinks.

 - [ ] **(Top-Notch) Connect to a Backend:**
     -   Migrate the static project data from `useProjects.js` to the Node.js/Express/MongoDB API from Week 1 of the course.